LeanKit-Labs/fount/README.md

 // AMD users should feel right at home with this style fount.register( 'factory', [ 'a', 'b', 'c' ], function( a, b, c ) {} );

-// Angular fans and dare-devils may enjoy this style
+// Angular fans may enjoy this style
 // dependencies are 'read' out of the argument list fount.register( 'factory', function( a, b, c ) {} );
 ```